kentlouisetonino/kentlouisetonino/README.md

-> Hello, I'm a Computer Programmer with industry experience in Web Application Development.
+> Hello, I'm a Filipino Computer Programmer with industry experience in Web Application Development.

 <br />